ranfysvalle02/mdb-openfga/README.md

 * **Semantic Understanding:** Vector representations capture the underlying meaning and context of data, allowing for more accurate and relevant search results.
 * **Efficient Retrieval:** Vector search algorithms are highly optimized for finding similar items quickly, even in large datasets.
 * **Scalability:** MongoDB Atlas Vector Search can handle massive datasets and scale seamlessly as your application grows.

-** Some Use Cases:**

-* **Document Search:** Find documents that are semantically similar to a given query, even if they don't contain exact keywords.
-* **Recommendation Systems:** Suggest items or content that are likely to be of interest to a user based on their preferences or past behavior.
-* **Image and Video Search:** Find visually similar images or videos within a large collection.
-* **Anomaly Detection:** Identify outliers or anomalies in data by comparing them to similar patterns.

 **Integration with OpenFGA:**